-In this article we answered 6 amazing questions based on the Indian budget.
-These questions are known to very few people.
+In this article, we have answered 6 amazing questions based on the Union Budget of India.

 Question.1.
 If Hindi is our national language, why is the budget in Parliament presented in English?

 Ans.
-As we know that hindi is not our national language; it is one of many official languages.
+Hindi is not our national language and is one of many official languages of India.
 There are 22 official languages used by the states, including English, Assamese, Bengali, Hindi, Kannada, Kashmiri, Maithili, Malayalam, Marathi, Punjabi, Sanskrit and Urdu.
 Every Indian state is free to use its own official language.

-But in parliament most of the Members of Parliament are comfortable with English as they come from different states and have different native languages but English is known to almost everyone.
+But in Parliament, most of the Members of Parliament are comfortable with English as they come from different states and have different native languages, and English is known to almost everyone.

 You must have seen politicians sitting in the parliament bearing an earphone.
-Actually this earphone has the ability to translate the language from English to hindi and vice-versa.
-This is also wrong information that the budget is not made in hindi language, actually it is made in hindi as well.
+Actually, this earphone has the ability to translate the language from English to Hindi and vice-versa.
+Since 1955-56, the Budget documents are printed both in English and Hindi.

 Image source:The Caravan

-3. While going to present the budget in the parliament, what does Finance Minister carry in that briefcase?
+3. While going to present the budget in the parliament, what does Finance Minister carry in their briefcases?

 Ans.
-The tradition to bring a red coloured bag to present budget started around 1860, when William Ewart Gladstone was the Chancellor of the Exchequer in Great Britain.
+The tradition to bring a briefcase to the present budget started around 1860 when William Ewart Gladstone was the Chancellor of the Exchequer in Great Britain.
 He was notorious for presenting very long budget speeches which lasted 5 to 6 hours.

-Since such long budget speeches required lots of files & documents, he felt the need of a box to organize and carry them to the parliament (House of Commons).
-That is why a red coloured leather box (briefcase) called the “Budget Box” was presented to him by the Queen for this purpose.
+Since such long budget speeches required lots of files & documents, he felt the need for a box to organize and carry them to the parliament (House of Commons).
+That is why a briefcase called the “Budget Box” was presented to him by the Queen for this purpose.

 Image source:Guruprasad's Portal

-4. Why Indian budget is always made Budget of deficit?
+4. Why Indian Budget is always made a Budget for the deficit?

 Ans.
-As we know that India is a welfare state.
-Here government always wanted to increase the welfare of the peoples.
-Indian government doesn’t have abundant money to launch welfare schemes and good infrastructure.
-When the government expenditure exceeds its revenue, deficit is created in the economy through printing more currency and borrowing from other countries.
+As we know India is a welfare state and the government works for the welfare of its citizens.
+Thus, when the government expenditure exceeds its revenue, a deficit is created in the economy through printing more currency and borrowing from other countries.

 5. Why Budget is called Union Budget?

 Ans.
 India is a Union of states.
-In any federation there are two main entities, federal states and the center.
-India has stronger center with less stronger federal states.
-The center is called as Union in our constitution.
-And the budget of the union is called “Union budget”.
+In any federation, there are two main entities, federal states, and the centre.
+India has a stronger centre with less strong federal states.
+The centre is called a Union in our constitution, hence, the union's budget is called the “Union budget”.